davenyam/alx-low_level_programming/0x02-functions_nested_loops/README.md

 ### File Descriptions:

 ## **0-putchar.c**:
+**Description**: This C program is designed to print the string "_putchar" followed by a new line and return 0.
+It accomplishes this task simply and efficiently, adhering to the provided specifications.
+The program contains a single printf statement to print "_putchar\n," followed by a return 0; statement to ensure the desired output is displayed, and the program returns a success status of 0 as required.

+## **1-alphabet.c**:
 **Prototype**: void print_alphabet(void)

-**Description**: This C program is designed to print the string "_putchar" followed by a new line and return 0.
-It achieves this task efficiently and simply, adhering to the provided specifications.
-The program contains a single printf statement to print "_putchar\n," and it concludes with a return 0; statement, ensuring that the desired output is displayed, and the program returns a success status of 0 as required.
+**Description**: This C program defines a function named print_alphabet with the specified prototype, which efficiently prints the lowercase alphabet followed by a new line using only two calls to _putchar.
+The function initializes a character variable with 'a' and then enters a loop to sequentially print each lowercase letter from 'a' to 'z' using _putchar.
+This elegant solution adheres to the constraints while achieving the desired output format of the entire lowercase alphabet followed by a newline character, making it a concise and effective tool for alphabet printing in C programming.